Out and About: Highlands

 A few nights in Aberdeenshire can also be combined with a stay in the Highlands with the city of Aberdeen just 90 miles from Inverness.
 A stay near Aberdeen can allow golfer’s to experience some of the best Scottish Links courses such as Cruden Bay and Royal Aberdeen.

 The latter part of 2017 saw British Airways open up a new daily route between London Heathrow and Inverness making the Highlands much more accessible.
-This, combined with direct routes to/from Dublin and Amsterdam make this a convenient place to take a vacation from the United States.
+This, combined with direct routes to/from Dublin and Amsterdam make this a convenient place to take a holiday from the United States.